MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-boost-test-for-cpp.md

 1. If there is a `main` function in your test .cpp file, delete it.

 1. In your test .cpp file, add any needed `#include` directives to make your program's types and functions visible to the test code.
 Typically, the program is up one level in the folder hierarchy.
-If you type `#include "../"`, an IntelliSense window will appear and enable you to select the full path to the header file.
+If you type `#include "../"`, an IntelliSense window appears and enables you to select the full path to the header file.

 ![Add #include directives](media/cpp-gtest-includes.png "Add include directives to the test .cpp file")